vipulsonje/Predicting_Social_Personality/README.md

 # Project Overview
-This project was developed as part of [Kaggle's Predict the Introverts from the Extroverts competition](https://www.kaggle.com/competitions/playground-series-s5e7/overview), where the goal is to predict whether a person is an Introvert or Extrovert, given their social behavior and personality traits.The competition provided a rich dataset that enabled the application of various machine learning techniques.
+This project focuses on building a machine learning model to classify individuals as Introverts or Extroverts based on their social behavior and personality traits.
+Using a rich dataset provided by Kaggle’s July Playground Prediction Competition, I explored various behavioral indicators such as time spent alone, social event attendance, and feelings after socializing.

+The goal was to leverage supervised learning techniques to accurately predict personality types, providing insights into how quantifiable social behavior can reflect underlying personality traits.

+This work highlights the intersection of psychology and data science, demonstrating how machine learning can assist in understanding complex human characteristics.

 # Motivation
 * Behavioral Insight through Data Science: Can machine learning identify personality traits based on observable behavior?